ezEngine/docs-src/pages/docs/effects/post-processing/post-processing-component.md

 # Post-Processing Component

-The post processing component is used to dynamically modify settings of the [render pipeline (TODO)](../../graphics/render-pipeline-overview.md).
+The post processing component is used to dynamically modify settings of the [render pipeline](../../graphics/render-pipeline/render-pipeline-overview.md).

 The component relies on [volume components](volume-components.md) to define where in a level which values shall be used.
 The following image shows a scene without custom post processing values: